ev3dev/ev3dev.github.io/docs/tutorials/sending-and-receiving-messages-with-mqtt.md

 Note: the second EV3 (the "Subscriber") just needs the "paho-mqtt" library, there is no need to install the "mosquitto" daemon.

-Note: when the publisher sends a string as payload use 'decode()' as in the example above.
-When the Publisher sends a number, you can use 'int(msg.payload)' as shown in the next example.
+Note: when the publisher sends a string as payload use `decode()` as in the example above.
+When the Publisher sends a number, you can use `int(msg.payload)` as shown in the next example.

 ## A more practical example